Updated: Mar 12

 Issuing overpriced medical bills: There was an incident in California where medical professionals and marketers committed a fraud of over 200 million dollars and duped the workers’ compensation system by hiring migrants who would file false Workers’ Compensation Claims against their employers.

-Conducting a medical business without a license: Some individuals in the medicine sector have been known to practice medicine for commercial purposes without possessing a license to practice or conduct medical evaluations.
+Conducting a medical business without a licensee: Some individuals in the medicine sector have been known to practice medicine for commercial purposes without possessing a license to practice or conduct medical evaluations.

 Creating fake contracts for medical work that was never performed: An incident in 2013 revealed that a group of 5 healthcare professionals defrauded the workers’ compensation system of 580 million dollars for over 8 years by billing their insurers for surgeries that were never performed and inflating the cost of medical implants used in those surgeries.
 This scam was uncovered by the FBI which was later dubbed as Operation Spinal Cap.